joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/18/dining/shrimp-salad-recipe.html

 **Verstappen wins with dazzling pass; Ferrari and Williams put on a show — Imola GP briefing**\
-`Verstappen made a stunning move at the start to steal the lead and the win in Red Bull's 400th grand prix`\
+`Verstappen made a stunning move at the start of the Imola GP to steal the lead and the win in Red Bull's 400th F1 race`\
 https://nytimes.com/athletic/6365048/2025/05/18/imola-grand-prix-2025-result-max-verstappen-lewis-hamilton-ferrari/

 **Lowetide: What Oilers' Matt Savoie accomplished in his first AHL season**\
 `In Savoie, the Oilers have a plug-and-play right winger who could slide into the lineup this fall.`\
 https://nytimes.com/athletic/6362824/2025/05/18/matt-savoie-stats-ahl-bakersfield/

-**Amid Cease-Fire Talks, Israel Expands Ground Operations in Gaza**\
+**Amid Cease-Fire Talks, Israel Says It Has Expanded Ground Operations in Gaza**\
 `This new stage of the war is aimed at pressuring Hamas into releasing hostages and ultimately destroying the group or forcing it to surrender.`\
 https://nytimes.com/2025/05/18/world/middleeast/israel-gaza-ground-operation.html